The Intuitive Empath And The Gift Of Caring

 Empaths often feel the person they are speaking to, watching, listening to, or interacting with.
 Empaths experience the sensation of the other person’s feelings as though they were their own.

 That’s why an empath, highly sensitive or otherwise, can sometimes feel drained or exhausted from caring too much.
-For that reason, an intuitive empath, or a person who resonates with empathy and intuition, might benefit from understanding that they actually do process information and feel differently from others.
+For that reason, an intuitive empath, or a person who resonates with empathy and intuition, might benefit from understanding that they do process information and feel differently from others.
 Empaths don’t always notice the difference, making it difficult to understand why others don’t care enough.

-How do I myself as an empath?
+How do I manage life as an empath?

 Any empath’s survival guide life hacks will likely suggest that you distance yourself from others when necessary.